redachhaibi/nonlocal-boxes/README.md

 |  |-- `Eval4.ipynb`: Tests with the package containing the function to evaluate.
 |  |-- `Gradient-Descent.ipynb`: Basic gradient descent.
 |  |-- `Gradient-Descent-2.ipynb`: Clean version of `Gradient-Descent.ipynb`.
-|  |-- `Gradient-Descent-3.ipynb`: Same as `Gradient-Descent.ipynb`, but with tests with different boxes.
+|  |-- `Gradient-Descent-3.ipynb`: Same as `Gradient-Descent-2.ipynb`, but with tests with different boxes. -> FIND NEW COLLAPSING WIRING
 |  |-- `Pytorch-tests.ipynb`: Tests with PyTorch.
 |  |-- `sdf2pointCloud_2D.ipynb`: Reda s example of gradient descent.
+|  |-- `Test-Wiring.ipynb`: Tests if a new wiring is new and check which triangle is collapsed.
 |-- tests/: Unit tests
 |-- `README.md`: This file
 ```